dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/passing-data-between-assets.md

   author: Pedram Navid
 ---

-As you develop your data pipeline, you'll likely need to pass data between assets.
-By the end of this guide, you'll have a solid understanding of the different approaches to passing data between assets and when to use each one.
+In Dagster, assets are the building blocks of your data pipeline and it's common to want to pass data between them.
+This guide will help you understand how to pass data between assets.

+There are three ways of passing data between assets:

+- Explicitly managing data, by using external storage
+- Implicitly managing data, using I/O managers
+- Avoiding passing data between assets altogether by combining several tasks into a single asset

+This guide walks through all three methods.

 ---